 Imagine exploring the other 70% of our planet, the beautiful depths of the oceans and seas on planet Earth.
 The best way to go beyond the surface and stay in the environment for as long as possible is to scuba dive.
 But, before you strap on your air tanks and mask, you definitely need to be scuba certified.

-Why should you get scuba certified?
 There are many reasons why it’s worth getting scuba certified, from overcoming scuba gear rental barriers to ensuring you have a safe dive, every time.
 You’ll also learn tips to help you better enjoy the dive experience.

 We’ve put together the most comprehensive list of reasons it’s totally worth it to get scuba certified.
 Some of the reasons are cheesy, some are important, and some are actually legal.
 Either way, take a look and see how many reasons you can get to before you sign yourself up to be scuba certified!

 11 Reasons Why It’s Worth Getting Scuba Certified

 The following are 11 reasons why you should consider getting scuba certified:

 One of the most important reasons to get certified is the fact that most dive shops will not rent equipment to you if you are not scuba certified.
 People earn a certificate once they have completed the course.
 This shows that the person knows the safety requirements, dangers and has an overall knowledge of the gear, regulations, and other important factors when it comes to scuba diving.

 While you can go out and scuba dive without certification, it can be a death sentence.
 Most people who are certified will tell you not to go out without at least some knowledge of how to dive properly, how to resurface, how to communicate, etc.

 Scuba diving without a license is technically not illegal, as there is no real governing body that oversees the entirety of scuba diving.
 But, it will be tough to find a partner or boat captain that would be willing to take you out and go in the water with you if you do not have the proper training.